kapsner/gcli/README.md

 ## Model Context Protocol Servers

-This setup comes with some pre-defined MCP-servers in gemini'c `settings.json` giving access to publicly available git-repositories using the [idosal/git-mcp](https://github.com/idosal/git-mcp) GitMCP server.
+This setup comes with some pre-defined MCP-servers in gemini's `settings.json` giving access to publicly available git-repositories using the [idosal/git-mcp](https://github.com/idosal/git-mcp) GitMCP server.

 # Resources